seaweedfs/seaweedfs/README.md

 MinIO follows AWS S3 closely and is ideal for testing for S3 API.
 It has good UI, policies, versionings, etc. SeaweedFS is trying to catch up here.
 It is also possible to put MinIO as a gateway in front of SeaweedFS later.

 MinIO metadata are in simple files.
-Each file write will incur meta file writes.
+Each file write will incur extra writes to corresponding meta file.

-MinIO does not have optimization for large number of small files.
+MinIO does not have optimization for lots of small files.
+The files are simply stored as is to local disks.
+Plus the extra meta file and shards for erasure coding, it only amplifies the LOSF problem.

 MinIO has multiple disk IO to read one file.
 SeaweedFS has O(1) disk reads, even for erasure coded files.